Our Trustees

 Jamie was co-opted onto the Board of Trustees in September 2010, having recently moved to the local area.
 Before moving to Bristol, he was for four years a trustee of a community venture in the Midlands which had a similar ethos and range of services, and he is passionate about the ways that organisations like the City Farm can empower people and help to build stronger communities.
 In his professional career, Jamie has worked with a wide range of voluntary and public sector organisations – particularly around the involvement of volunteers.

-Alice Clark (member of the Infrastructure sub-group)
+Alice Clarke (member of the Infrastructure sub-group)

 Alice has lived in Bristol since 2009 and is now lucky to be a neighbour to the farm.
 She is a member of Somewhere Housing Cooperative Association.
 She has worked at Bristol Refugee Rights since 2011, where she has gained extensive experience including volunteer and staff management and adult safeguarding.
 She is passionate about spaces that bring people together to improve wellbeing and reduce social isolation and has experience of working with many social and environmental justice campaigns and projects.